-A-fib is an irregular heartbeat.
-It reduces your heart's ability to pump blood through your body.
+A-fib is an irregular heartbeat that reduces your heart's ability to pump blood through your body.
 A-fib may come and go, or it may be a long-term condition.
 A-fib can cause life-threatening blood clots, stroke, or heart failure.
-It is important to treat and manage a-fib to help prevent these problems.
+It is important to treat and manage A-fib to help prevent these problems.

 - High blood pressure, heart failure, or heart valve disease